College: Robinson

 Other projects, activities and roles

 In Summer 2024, Toby joined the Executive Committee of The Society for French Studies, taking up the role of Postgraduate Officer.
 In 2023-24, Toby was the Society's Conference Assistant and co-organiser, with Dr Kate Foster (QMUL), of the 65th Society for French Studies Annual Conference (University of Stirling, 1st-3rd July 2024).
+Toby is the current organiser of the Society's Annual Postgraduate Conference (King's College London, 30 May 2025), and co-organiser of the University of Cambridge French Graduate Conference, on 'Contextual Dilemmas in French and Francophone Studies' (King's College, Cambridge, 22 April 2025).

-Since 2022, Toby has been co-convenor, alongside Professor Emma Wilson and Maddison Sumner, of the Cambridge Modern French Research Seminar (MFRS); in 2023-24, he was also co-convenor of the Cambridge French Graduate Research Seminar (FGRS).
+Since 2022, Toby has been co-convenor, alongside Professor Emma Wilson and Maddison Sumner, of the Cambridge Modern French Research Seminar (MFRS); in 2023-24, he was co-convenor of the Cambridge French Graduate Research Seminar (FGRS).